benvaljean/benvaljean.github.io/_posts/2008-09-18-POP3_Connection_hangs_and_other_issues_(Exchange).markdown

     selected this can cause the connection to fail where the connectio is started but no server banner/header (beginning +OK) is ever displayed.
+7. Depending on the configuration of your environment it may be required to use the extended syntax for the username you are using.
+    The extended syntax is `domain\\username\\alias`.
+The mailbox alias is by default it by default the same as the username and can be checked on the Exchange General tab in a Exchange-enabled Active Directroy Users and Compters.

 ### See Also